constkolesnyak/polyglotka/README.md

 ### `polyglotka subs`

-Convert excel subs to srt ~~to import them to Migaku~~.
+Convert Excel subs to srt ~~to import them to Migaku~~.

-Here's how to export excel subs:
+Here's how to export Excel subs:

 <img src='media/export_subs_1.png' width='400'>